Home delivery for prescription stimulant medication—yes, stimulants. If you haven’t tried it, maybe it’s time to investigate.

 The mail-order pharmacies are huge, with inventories far beyond a local pharmacy’s capacity.

-Think of it.
+Think about it.
 You could reduce the hassle of getting a prescription filled from 12 times annually to only 4 or 6 times (with a 90- or 60-day supply).
 Without driving anywhere.
 Or waiting.

 When I describe the process I use for my husband’s medication (yes, that is my gift to him—and me!), folks look at me with green envy in their eyes.
 It’s that simple?
 Yes.
 Because I don’t have time to waste.
 Who does?